ilmax/site/content/posts/k3s-raspberry-dns/index.md

 We will now proceed to install ExternalDNS using its Helm Chart.

-1. Add the ExternalDNS repo to Heml
+1. Add the ExternalDNS repo to Helm

     ```sh
     helm repo add external-dns-system https://kubernetes-sigs.github.io/external-dns/